micahbaldonado/micahbaldonado/README.md

 **Current Semester:**
 Fall 2025
 - Trustworthy and Ethical AI Engineering (24-784: 12 Units)
-- Introduction to DL and Pattern Recognition for CV Part I (18-790: 6 Units)
 - Machine Learning in Production (17-645: 12 Units)
+- Brain Computer Interface (BCI) (42-633: 12 Units)
 - AI for Humanities: The Multi-dimensions of World Languages, Arts, and Cultures (82-183)
-- Deep Reinforcement Learning & Control (10-703: 12 Units) [MAY AUDIT THIS]